Maria Teresa, Grand Duchess of Luxembourg: Early life and education

-In 1980, Maria Teresa graduated from the Graduate Institute of International and Development Studies in Geneva with a degree in political sciences.
+In 1980, Mestre graduated from the Graduate Institute of International and Development Studies in Geneva with a degree in political sciences.
 While studying there, she met her future husband Henri of Luxembourg.

-Social and humanitarian interests
+Marriage and children

+On 14 February 1981, Maria Teresa married Henri of Luxembourg at the Notre-Dame Cathedral of Luxembourg.
+They have four sons and a daughter and eight grandchildren: